 You already know that positive thinking leads to a more fulfilling life.
+Negative thoughts can hold you back from achieving your goals.

 That much is clear.

-But how do you actually think positive when your mind is consistently stuck on the negative?
+Can you rewire your brain?
+How do you actually think positive when your mind is consistently stuck on the negative?

 And how can you do it naturally…without using medication or alcohol?